AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

 ---
 # Crons property

-Adobe Commerce uses cron jobs for numerous features to schedule activities.
-We recommend you run `cron` as the [file system owner](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/file-system/configure-permissions.html).
-Do _not_ run cron as `root` or as the web server user.
+Adobe Commerce uses Cron jobs for numerous features to schedule activities.
+Adobe recommends that you run `cron` as the [file system owner](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/prerequisites/file-system/configure-permissions.html).
+Do _not_ run a cron job as `root` or as the web server user.

 The `crons` property describes processes that are triggered on a schedule and uses the following:

 - `spec`—The cron specification.
 For Starter environments and Pro Integration environments, the minimum interval is once per five minutes and once per one minute in Pro Staging and Production environments.
 You must complete [additional configurations](../application/crons-property.md#set-up-cron-jobs) for cron configuration in those environments.
 - `cmd`—The command to execute.

-A cron job is well suited for the following tasks:
+Use a Cron job when a task:

--  They need to happen on a fixed schedule, not continually.
+- Runs on a fixed schedule, not continually
--  The task itself is not especially long, as a running cron job blocks a new deployment.
+- Short tasks, as a running cron job blocks a new deployment
--  Or it is long, but can be easily divided into many small queued tasks.
+- Long task that is easily divided into smaller, queued tasks
--  A delay between when a task is registered and when it actually happens is acceptable.
+- Delay is acceptable between when it is registered and when it runs

 By default, every Cloud project has the following default crons configuration in the `.magento.app.yaml` file: